Holographic nature of critical quantum states of proteins

-Calculating the wave functions of proteins is a formidable task due to their large size, structural complexity, and the sheer number of electrons involved.
-Proteins comprise thousands of atoms, leading to immense atomic orbitals and interactions that must be accounted for in quantum mechanical calculations.
-This complexity makes high-accuracy methods, such as Density Functional Theory (DFT) or post-Hartree-Fock methods, computationally prohibitive for entire proteins, requiring significant computational resources and time.
-The semi-empirical extended Hückel method\cite{hoffmann1963extended} balances computational feasibility and insightful results, making it the best option for handling the complexity of proteins within a reasonable timeframe and with available computational resources.
+{Calculating the wave functions of proteins is challenging due to their large size, structural complexity, and the large number of electrons involved.
+Proteins contain thousands of atoms, resulting in a vast number of atomic orbitals and interactions that must be considered in quantum mechanical calculations.
+This complexity makes high-accuracy methods, such as Density Functional Theory (DFT) or post-Hartree-Fock methods, computationally prohibitive for entire proteins, as they require significant computational resources and time.} The semi-empirical extended Hückel method\cite{hoffmann1963extended} balances computational feasibility and insightful results, making it the best option for handling the complexity of proteins within a reasonable timeframe and with available computational resources.
 The extended Hückel method\cite{JPLowe} uses a linear combination of atomic orbitals (LCAO) approach.
-In this method, a molecular orbital $\Phi_n$ with energy $\varepsilon_n$ is expressed as a linear combination of atomic orbitals $\chi_j$, $\Phi_n=\sum_{j=1}^N C_{nj}\chi_j,$ where $N$ is the number of atomic orbitals.
+In this method, a molecular orbital \(\Phi_n\) with energy \(\varepsilon_n\) is expressed as a linear combination of atomic orbitals \(\chi_j\),

+where \(N\) is the number of atomic orbitals.
 These coefficients are determined by solving the Schrödinger equation for the molecule.
 The atomic orbital basis is typically the Slater-type orbitals.
 The extended Hückel method approximates the Hamiltonian matrix elements using